kbrsh/moon/README.md

 ### What is it?

-Moon is a simple framework similar to Vue.js, but much faster and ultralight.
+Moon is a simple library heavily inspired by Vue.js.
+It's much lighter, and provides an API that is easy to learn.

 ### Usage